 Joining Tim this time is writer Gary Bainbridge, who’s doing his best to revisit without actually revisiting Lenny Henry comedy film Screen Two: Coast To Coast, Radio City’s Jack Your Body parody Deadly Boring, cash-in off-brand superhero movie Supersonic Man, Audisee’s book-and-tape presentation of The War Of The Worlds, Buddy Comic strip Limp-Along Leslie, That Look In Your Eye by Ali Campbell featuring Pamela Starks, the Ace Reports Annual 1981, and Unbranded Soluble Cola Tablets.
-Along the way – when not otherwise occupied with reminiscing about dodgy cinemas and only marginally less dodgy Serafinowicz-frequented ‘alternative’ clubs – we’ll be pondering why local radio was so obsessed with records with ‘Of The’ in the title, critically evaluating Peabo Bryson’s most challenging duet, and assessing financial viability of setting yourself up as a Those Spidery Octopus Things That Rolled Down Windows influencer.
+Along the way – when not otherwise occupied with reminiscing about dodgy cinemas and only marginally less dodgy Serafinowicz-frequented ‘alternative’ clubs – we’ll be pondering why local radio was so obsessed with records with ‘Of The’ in the title, critically evaluating Peabo Bryson’s most challenging duet, and assessing the financial viability of setting yourself up as a Those Spidery Octopus Things That Rolled Down Windows influencer.

 Help support Looks Unfamiliar by buying us a coffee here!

 Gary Bainbridge is a writer.
 You can find Gary’s website here and follow him on Twitter at @Gary_Bainbridge.

 Buy A Book!